 12. HOTEL DE LA TREMOILLE – PARIS

 Live music in the 8th arondissement, plus a boutique feel with luxury touches

 Set amid the Golden Triangle – bordered by Avenue George V, Avenue Montaigne and Avenue des Champs-Elysees and known for its jewelry and high fashion – the Hotel de la Tremoille is set off on a discreet side street.
-While surrounded by some of the priciest hotels and toniest streets in Paris, La Tremoille offers a little (not a lot, but a little) more of a bargain in terms of price – plus cocktails and jazz at its hip bar and restaurant, Louis 2 (in honor of Louis Armstrong).
+While surrounded by some of the priciest Paris hotels and toniest streets, La Tremoille offers a little (not a lot, but a little) more of a bargain in terms of price – plus cocktails and jazz at its hip bar and restaurant, Louis 2 (in honor of Louis Armstrong).